NathanielInman/credential-broker/README.md

 4. There is only one user in broker and they leave a company without deleting their own account first, or there are many users on the broker but restoration strategies for maintaining a user with edit access has been disabled.
   - Somebody can run the `broker wipe` command to remove all users from the instance.
 All users with access to the broker will receive an email giving them 24hours to cancel the operation.
 This will allow somebody to create the first user and acquire access to all scopes unless `first account gets all access` strategy has been disabled.
 The ability to allow other users 24hours to cancel a wipe can be disabled and it's strategy is called `any user can cancel a wipe`.
 5. Either situation 1 through 4 happened and their restoration behaviors were disabled, any user with access to the machine can output the scopes and sensitive item names but values will forever be encrypted so maybe it's time to rotate those keys or generate new ones.
 Acquiring the names still allows you to keep a map of the data lost, but by disabling the strategies above you run the risk of not being able to access the data should these situations occur.

+## Types of Access
+1. View access of other users
+2. Edit access of other users
+3. View access of all scope names
+4. Create access of new scopes
+5. ~View access of all scopes~ By Design: This is a violation of need-to-know
+6. ~Edit access of all scopes~ By Design: This is a violation of need-to-know
+7. View access of a specific scope
+8. Edit access of a specific scope

 ## Commands
 Below are a list of all the commands and descriptions of how they operate under various conditions.